krg7880/loopback-connector-memcached/README.md

 # loopback-connector-memcached

 > Memcached loopback.io connector.
-Please note this connector is still being developed to work out any kinks or gotchas
-> with the supported operations in the context of the cache server, Memcached.
+Please fork and enhance or file a bug ticket if you discover any issues.

 ## Why?
 Why not?
 This is was more of a learning exercise to get acclimated to Loopback.io, however, someone may find it useful.